GabrielGodefroy/d2l-en/chapter_hyperparameter-optimization/hyperopt-api.md

 We now use our new implementation of random search to optimize the *batch size* and *learning rate* of the `LeNet` convolutional neural network from :numref:`sec_lenet`.
-We being by defining the objective function, which will once more be validation error.
+We begin by defining the objective function, which will once more be validation error.

 ```{.python .input  n=9}